serge-k-hanna/GC/README.md

 4. Change your default C++ compiler to `g++` (if it is not already in used).
 Check this folder `/usr/bin/g++` (although it could be at somewhere else depending on the Unix package manager you use.)

 ## Warning to Windows Users
-We did not verify if the code (as is) compiles using Visual Studio's complier (MSVC).
+We did not verify if the C++ code (as is) compiles using Visual Studio's complier (MSVC).
 If you are testing these codes in a Windows machine, make sure you use g++ to compile this project.
 MinGW and Cygwin are the two tools that could help you to get the g++ compiler and Unix like Terminal.